 Negative campaigning is not acceptable.
 Criticising policies is allowed, but not people.
 Though you should always endeavour to keep the campaign positive.
 What is great about your manifesto rather than why someone else’s is bad.
 If a candidate breaks any of the rules that have been communicated, sanctions will be taken.

 When a complaint is submitted, the Adjudication Panel will meet as soon as possible to review the complaint.
 They will make a ruling on the complaint which will be communicated to the candidate it refers to, and then sent to all candidates and published on the website.
-If in doubt, ask the Team before you act.
-The deadline for complaints will be allocated and communicated on behalf of the tudent oice team.
+If in doubt, ask the Student Voice Team before you act.
+The deadline for complaints will be allocated and communicated on behalf of the Student Voice team.

 How to make a complaint?